dblqr/arch/README.md

 When a PR is created, a temporary environment spins up with app dependencies and infra dependencies, running integration and E2E tests against that created environment.
 This allows developers to ability to integrate with other services like the full run of Payments API process without touching upper environments.

 Once approved and tested, PRs are queued to merge into main sequentially using a merge queue.
-Once the merge takes place a deploy occurs to the dev environment and the PR env is spun down.
+Once the merge takes place a deploy occurs to the test environment and the PR env is spun down.
 Once the application is available smoke and E2E tests run.

 If dev tests pass, the build is promoted to pre-prod for smoke, E2E, and performance, and regression testing.